sant0s12/amr-summary/README.md

+# Image assets
+This summary contains pictures which I do not own.
+If you are an ETH student and would like to have them, please contact me.

 # Disclaimer
 Based on the on work of F. Graube, C. Häberling, J. Mueller, M.Grimm, R. Käslin (SS 2018) and Fabian Blöchiger (SS 2016).